 What are priority levels in Jira Service Management?

-Every issue in Jira Service Management has a priority level.
-The priority level conveys the severity of an issue so that agents can react accordingly, it identifies the relative importance of an incident and is usually based on the impact and urgency of an issue.
-It helps your agents prioritize issues, and identifies the required time for actions to be taken to resolve them.
+Every work item in Jira Service Management has a priority level.
+The priority level conveys the severity of a work item so that agents can react accordingly, it identifies the relative importance of an incident and is usually based on the impact and urgency of a work item.
+It helps your agents prioritize work, and identifies the required time for actions to be taken to resolve them.

 Lowest - Trivial problem with little or no impact on progress.
 Color: Light grey.